The ESP32 microcontroller on the Nano ESP32 allows for Wi-Fi® functionality. This also means you can use it with Arduino's IoT Cloud!

 If this is your first time using the Arduino IoT Cloud you will be asked to download the Arduino Create Agent.
 The Create Agent is a piece of software that is necessary for your Arduino board to communicate with your browser.
 Download and install it by clicking on download and following the installation process.

 When the installation is finished you will see a short loading screen and once your board has been found continue by pressing configure.

 Choose a name for your board and press next.
-The next parts need a little bit more attention.
-Because the UNO R4 WiFi doesn't have a crypto chip it needs a secret key that works as an identifier, guaranteeing a safe connection.
+The next part needs a little bit more attention.
+Because the Nano ESP32 doesn't have a crypto chip it needs a secret key that works as an identifier, guaranteeing a safe connection.
 That secret key is shown to you in the next step and you can either download a pdf containing all the information you need to save or copy and paste the secret key and the device ID someplace where you won't lose it.

 Note: If you don't save the secret key you will not be able to continue with the next step so make sure you document and save it!
 In case you lose it, start over and you will receive a new key.

 After completing the steps in the popup you should be greeted by a prompt telling you that you can now use the board with the IoT Cloud.

 We are almost done with the setup.
 In the following step, you will need the secret key previously saved.
 Under Network click on configure and add your Wi-Fi credentials as well as your secret key.

 You have now successfully set up your Nano ESP32 to work with the IoT Cloud.
 To get started with your first IoT project, check out our Getting Started With the Arduino IoT Cloud guide.